Archdiocese of Rennes, Dol and Saint-Malo: Early period

+Medieval Rennes

 In 1180 Bishop Philippe, acting in accordance with a dream (it is said), began the replacement of the old cathedral with a new edifice; the eastern part of the building was erected, but various delays hampered the completion of the whole structure.
 The ceremony of consecration did not take place until 3 November 1359, though the edifice was still uncompleted.
 A new cathedral which had been built and dedicated to Saint Peter in 1541 was demolished in 1755 and replaced by the current edifice.